The Psoas Major

 Psoas versus L2-L3 lumbar radiculopathy

-L2-L3 radiculopathy — compression of the nerve roots that originate the femoral nerve — refers pain to the anterior thigh in a clear dermatome, with possible reduction of the patellar reflex and quadriceps weakness.
-Myofascial syndrome of the psoas also refers pain to the proximal anterior thigh, but without neurologic deficits, without alteration of the patellar reflex, and without progressive quadriceps weakness.
-Lumbar MRI distinguishes the two conditions — showing an L2-L3 or L3-L4 disc herniation in radiculopathy, and being normal in myofascial syndrome.
+L2-L3 radiculopathy — compression of the nerve roots that give rise to the femoral nerve — refers pain to the anterior thigh in a clear dermatome, with possible reduction of the patellar reflex and quadriceps weakness.
+Psoas myofascial syndrome also refers pain to the proximal anterior thigh, but without neurologic deficits, without patellar reflex changes, and without progressive quadriceps weakness.
+Lumbar MRI distinguishes the two — showing an L2-L3 or L3-L4 disc herniation in radiculopathy, and normal findings in myofascial syndrome.

-Psoas hypertonicity may coexist with lumbar radiculopathy: the compressed nerve root may activate MTrPs in the muscle it innervates.
-In this case, treatment must address both the radicular cause (epidural injection, conservative or surgical treatment as indicated) and the secondary muscular MTrPs.
+Psoas hypertonicity may coexist with lumbar radiculopathy: the compressed nerve root can activate MTrPs in the muscle it innervates.
+Treatment must then address both the radicular cause (epidural injection, conservative or surgical treatment as indicated) and the secondary muscular MTrPs.

 Red flag: abdominal and retroperitoneal pathology

-Because of the retroperitoneal location of the psoas, any low back pain attributed to this muscle must be evaluated carefully to rule out abdominal causes.
+Because of the psoas's retroperitoneal location, any low back pain attributed to this muscle must be carefully evaluated to rule out abdominal causes.
 The psoas sign — pain on passive hip hyperextension in lateral decubitus, or on active hip flexion against resistance — may be positive both in myofascial syndrome and in inflammatory abdominal pathologies adjacent to the psoas (retrocecal appendicitis, psoas abscess, Crohn disease, adenopathies).
 Red flags requiring immediate abdominal investigation: fever, weight loss, night sweats, pain that does not ease in any position, palpable abdominal mass, alteration of bowel or urinary habit.

-Abdominal aortic aneurysm may also present as low back pain and should be ruled out in men over 60 years of age with cardiovascular risk factors who present with new or atypical low back pain.
+Abdominal aortic aneurysm can also present as low back pain and should be ruled out in men over 60 with cardiovascular risk factors who present with new or atypical low back pain.
 Abdominal ultrasound is the initial screening test for this potentially fatal condition.

 Iliopsoas tendinopathy and bursitis: the differential in the groin

-Iliopsoas tendinopathy and bursitis are causes of anterior groin pain that overlap with myofascial syndrome of the psoas.
-Tendinopathy is characterized by pain along the iliopsoas tendon in the inguinal region, with crepitus or snapping ("snapping hip") on hip flexion — caused by sliding of the tendon over the iliopubic eminence.
-Iliopsoas bursitis generates a fluid collection visible on ultrasound between the tendon and the hip joint capsule, with pain on resisted active flexion.
+Iliopsoas tendinopathy and bursitis are causes of anterior groin pain that overlap with psoas myofascial syndrome.
+Tendinopathy presents as pain along the iliopsoas tendon in the inguinal region, with crepitus or snapping ("snapping hip") on hip flexion — caused by the tendon sliding over the iliopubic eminence.
+Iliopsoas bursitis produces a fluid collection visible on ultrasound between the tendon and the hip joint capsule, with pain on resisted active flexion.
 Both conditions are more common in athletes and dancers.
-Ultrasound of the hip and iliopsoas tendon is the first-choice exam for differentiation.
+Hip and iliopsoas tendon ultrasound is the first-choice exam for differentiation.

 Treatments